mgussekloo/obsidian-completedtasks/README.md

 ## Features
 ![Demo](https://raw.githubusercontent.com/mgussekloo/obsidian-completedtasks/master/demo.gif)

-- Tasks are reordered approx. every 10 seconds (if the document has changed).
+- Tasks are reordered every ... seconds, only if the document has changed (the interval is configurable).
-- The plugin keeps the cursor on the appropriate line during sorting.
+- Keeps the cursor on the appropriate line during sorting.
-- The plugin is compatible with the popular [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin, but doesn't require it.
+- Compatible with the popular [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin but doesn't require it.
-- The plugin reorders tasks at the root-level only.
-Any subtasks move with their parent.
+- Reorders tasks at the root-level, while subtasks move with their parent.
+- Works in Reader mode.

 ## Usage

 Install the plugin, that's it.
 Sorting happens automatically (every 10 seconds or so).
-There's a command to manually sort, but you don't need it.
+There's a command to manually sort.

 ## Installation